 Nonetheless, if you’re a big fish and cannot condescend to use these ‘commoner’ modes of transport for any reason, then of course it is possible to make arrangements with hotel car hire services to take you around.
 Most of the top hotels in Abakaliki (including Clevero Hotel, San Diego Hotel, and Osborne La Palm Hotel) have private car hire arrangements.

 Abakaliki is the safest city to vacation in Nigeria, one of Nigeria’s most beautiful cities, and one of the safest and sanest places to raise a decent family in Nigeria.
 By Nigerian standards, Abakaliki scores quite high on most of the most basic indexes for liveability – including infrastructure, security, and quality of life.
-Abakaliki is without a doubt, a model for the Nigeria of our dreams.
+Abakaliki city is without a doubt, a microcosm for the Nigeria of our dreams.

-Do not take my word for it; you will have to visit Abakaliki to experience this for yourself.
+Do not take my word for it; you will have to visit Abakaliki city to experience this for yourself.
 It is only an hour’s drive from Enugu International Airport to Abakaliki city centre.
 Be warned though, that you might get sucked in by the city’s addictiveness – and you will be reluctant to leave.